 Oak trees conjure up images of strong, solid trees that have owned the same spot of land for centuries.
 Granted, every tree must take roots at some point and blossom, but there are some varieties of oak trees that are also fast growing trees.
 Both the Sawtooth Oak (Quercus acutissima) and the Willow Oak ((Quercus phellos)) will grow quickly and will provide a beautiful focal point for either your front or back yard.

 The Sawtooth Oak is originally a native of East Asia, but has thrived well in the US.
 It grows to about 30 meters tall when fully mature, but will start providing shade way before that.
 The Willlow Oak is an American native, and is quite similar to the Sawtooth Oak in form and height when in the juvenile stage.
 Both tree species are capable of attaining a couple of feet a year, provided they are well cared for.
+Head over here to find other suitable evergreen trees that grow fast.

 Trees serve as important footnotes in your house history.
 Your tree is of course not just mere decorations, and should be regarded as a part of your home and hearth.
 Trees are often planted the world over to commemorate occasions such as birthdays or weddings.
 When you look upon the trees you planted, their purpose is also to evoke pleasant memories in your mind.
 Now wouldn’t you nurture them well so they’ll continue to provide shade for you right down the years?